jackiezeng01/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

+*Observations*

+- What is your response to the question above?

+  - Looking at the three antibodies effect on *Diplococcus pneumoniae,* it is very similar to its effect on the bacteria in the streptococcus family.
+These bacteria are all also gram positive.
+    This may explain why this bacteria has been renamed.

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

+  - Visual 1

+- Why?

+  - Visual 1 shows all three drugs’ effect on the bacteria *Diplococcus pneumoniae.* It also shows the effects of the drugs on the other bacteria so comparisons can be made relatively easily.

 # References